Erdstall: Archaeology

-There is almost no archaeological material to be found in the tunnels, although erdstall tunnels exist in abundance in central Europe, with over 700 in Bavaria alone.
-This makes it highly unlikely that they were ever used as dwellings, such as a hiding place in times of war.
+Although erdstalls exist in abundance in Central Europe, with more than 700 in Bavaria alone, there is almost no archaeological material to be found in them.
 The archaeological evidence is so slim that even age determination is difficult.
-Coal from a fire pit at Bad Zell has been dated between 1030 and 1210.
-Coal from a heading in Höcherlmühle has been dated between the late 10th and mid-11th century.
-A slip passage at Rot am See has been enhanced with stones to make it narrower with the stone additions dated to between 1034 and 1268.
-Coal from Trebersdorf was dated 950 to 1050, coal from Kühlried was dated to 950 to 1160.
+Coal from a fire pit at Bad Zell has been dated to between 1030 and 1210.
+Coal from a heading in Höcherlmühle has been dated to between the late 10th and mid-11th century.
+A slip passage at Rot am See has been enhanced with stones to make it narrower, with the stone additions dated to between 1034 and 1268.
+Coal from Trebersdorf was dated to 950–1050, and coal from Kühlried was dated to 950–1160.
 Ceramics found in St. Agatha have been dated to the 12th century, which seems to be the latest date of usage.

 Museums

 Most erdstall sites are too narrow to be usable for general tourism.
-A bigger walkable site is the Erdstall Ratgöbluckn in Perg (Upper Austria) that is open to the public as part of the local museum of Perg.
+A larger, walkable site is the Erdstall Ratgöbluckn in Perg (Upper Austria), which is open to the public as part of the local museum.
 The Erdstall am Kapellenberg in Großkrut (Lower Austria) was opened in 2007 to visitors of the Erdstallmuseum Althöflein.